-- 5.196 BCC Education Skills and Infrastructure reports annually to the Department for Education (DfE) on the following: - The changes in birth rate and impact on future demand for primary and secondary school places - Our supply of school places, highlighting areas of change or where overprovision may become a challenge and where we may need to decommission places - The number and location of additional mainstream primary places required over the next 5 years - The number and location of additional mainstream secondary places required over the next 7 years. - 5.197 The above data is collected from Birmingham's 2019 return (School capacity: academic year 2018 to 2019) which was published in August 2020.
-The updated BCC position paper for surplus primary places was published in May 2021.
+- 5.206 BCC Education Skills and Infrastructure reports annually to the Department for Education (DfE) on the following: - The changes in birth rate and impact on future demand for primary and secondary school places. - Our supply of school places, highlighting areas of change or where overprovision may become a challenge and where we may need to decommission places. - The number and location of additional mainstream primary places required over the next 5 years. - The number and location of additional mainstream secondary places required over the next 7 years. - For the first time in 2023, the annual School Capacity return also included information on the forecasts and supply of Specialist Educational Needs provision. - 5.207 The above data is collected from Birmingham's 2022 return (School capacity, Academic year 2021/22 Explore education statistics GOV.UK (explore-education-statistics.service.gov.uk)) which was published in March 2023.
+This does not include the new SEND data collection.
+The was shared in November 2022.
+The latest mainstream place planning update was shared at ECSLT in November 2023.